 Identify and Modify Behaviors That Worsen Insomnia

-There are steps you can take to improve your chance of a good night's rest.
-You may be advised to reduce intake of certain items or avoid them to see if your sleep improves.
+There are steps you can take to help get a good night's rest.
+You may be advised to lower your intake of certain items or avoid them to see if your sleep improves.
 You may be asked to:

-- Reduce or avoid caffeine, especially late in the day.
+- Lessen or avoid caffeine, especially late in the day.

-- Reduce or avoid alcohol and avoid drug use.
+- Lessen or avoid alcohol and avoid drug use.

 - Quit smoking.
 If you smoke, avoid doing so near bedtime.

-- Avoid eating or drinking close to bedtime.
+- Stop eating or drinking close to bedtime.

 Your sleep habits can also affect how well you sleep.
-Steps that may help you sleep better include:
+Steps that may help you sleep better:

 - Go to bed and wake up at the same time each day.